 - Differentiate between authorised and unauthorised absence in order to act early to address patterns of absence

-- Keep parents fully informed of their child’s attendance/punctuality record providing 3 reports a year
+- Keep parents fully informed of their child’s attendance/punctuality record providing 3 reports a year.
+Attendance can be viewed daily on Arbor (school information and payment system)

 - Contact parents on the first day, by 9:15am, when a student fails to attend school without providing good reason, via telephone or the school’s electronic messaging system